 Bush & Folger Transformative Mediation (1994, 2005), David Bohm Dialogue (1996)

-Key findings mapped to each of the 10 facilitation contexts
+Key findings mapped to each of the 11 facilitation contexts across the four main domains

 73% cite lack of trust